bendiknesbo/FreshMvvmExtensions/readme.md

 Thus I created this Visual Studio Extension that creates a blank FreshBasePageModel and FreshBaseContentPage (with d:DataContext for Design-time binding) with the naming-convention that FreshMvvm uses.

 # How to install
-TODO: Will create an extension on the visual studio market or something.
+TODO: I will make the extension available on the Visual Studio Marketplace.
-For now: Run FreshMvvmNewItemExt-project in visual studio to open an Experimental Instance of visual studio with the template installed.
-(Requires Visual Studio Extension SDK)
+Can also install the .vsix directly.
+Find the newest release on the [releases page](https://github.com/XplittR/FreshMvvmExtensions/releases/)

 # How to use
 * Right-click the PCL-project-root -> "Add" -> "New Item..."